cohenlabUNC/clpipe/docs/install.rst

 Installation
 ============

+clpipe requires python 3.6.6, so make sure this is loaded into your command environment first.

 Installation of clpipe is fairly simple.
 If you have priviledges to add python packages to a system, you can install the most recent version of clpipe with

 .. code-block:: console